Lucas Carey is a music composer, producer, and performer based in Berlin.

 Lucas has written and produced music for nearly a dozen short and feature film projects including Stephen Winter’s critically-acclaimed feature “Jason and Shirley” (which had a theatrical run at NYC’s Museum of Modern Art [MoMA] in 2016), queer film festival feature “The Revival” (dir.
 Jennifer Gerber, 2017), and Tribeca Film Festival Best Documentary Feature winner “Socks on Fire” (dir.
 Bo McGuire, 2020), as well as numerous news and documentary projects produced by the New York Times, such as “Land of Good” (dir.
 Ainara Tiefenthaler), which won the Best Digital Media Story prize at the 2018 RIAS Berlin Kommission Awards.

 As a performer, Lucas and frequent collaborator Craig Cady have developed two experimental theatrical works based on a utopia called Cassfield.
-In 2013, they toured the U.S. with their well received multimedia piece “The Cassfield ‘Get Yourself Together’ Tour,” including a performance at La MaMa theatre in Manhattan’s East Village.
+In 2013, they toured the U.S. with their well received multimedia piece “The Cassfield ‘Get Yourself Together’ Tour,” culminating in performances at the historic La MaMa theatre in Manhattan’s East Village.
 Currently, Lucas works with the Berlin-based, politically focused performance collective Peng!.

 Film Scoring Demo Reel